gurhub/surmagic/README.md

 **Good News!** This script compiles for *both* platforms and *all* potential slices, merges the binaries produced from each, and produces a completed framework using the structure from either of the first two, single platform builds.

 **In other words** This script creates a Fat Framework that includes both.

-# ✋🏻 STOP
-Before starting to reading more please check the [Demo Project](#demo-project).
-An example can explain more than the words :)

 # Demo Project